 No large tree hollows (size classes were not defined within the EIS) were recorded during the field surveys for the EIS (Jacobs, 2020).
-Small tree hollows were acknowledged as potentially occurring however.
-For the purposes of this FFMP a small hollow is defined as having an opening between 5-10 cm across.
+However, small tree hollows were acknowledged as potentially occurring.
+For the purposes of this FFMP, a small hollow is defined as having an opening between 5-10 cm across.

-Railway Line

-Threatened Ecological Communities

-849, Cumberland Plain Woodland
+Construction Boundary ----- Railway Line Threatened Ecological Communities 📃 849, Cumberland Plain Woodland

-Threatened Biodiversity (WMS)
+FIGURE 4 Threatened Biodiversity

+Figure 4 Threatened biodiversity at Westmead